 The Company owns a 40% equity investment in Chelsea Investment Holding Company PTE Ltd, which is majority owned by Ctrip Investment Holding Ltd, a majority-owned subsidiary of Trip.com Group Limited.
 The Company accounts for this minority investment under the equity method, given it has the ability to exercise significant influence, but not control, over the investee.
-The carrying value of this minority investment was \$31 million and \$32 million as of June 30, 2023 and December 31, 2022, respectively, and is included in non-marketable investments on our unaudited condensed consolidated balance sheets.
-During both the six months ended June 30, 2023 and 2022, we recognized \$1 million, representing our share of the investee's net loss in other income (expenses), net within the unaudited condensed consolidated statements of operations.
+The carrying value of this minority investment was \$30 million and \$32 million as of September 30, 2023 and December 31, 2022, respectively, and is included in non-marketable investments on our unaudited condensed consolidated balance sheets.
+During the nine months ended September 30, 2023, we recognized \$1 million, representing our share of the investee's net loss in other income (expenses), net within the unaudited condensed consolidated statements of operations, while this amount was not material during the three months ended September 30, 2022, we recognized \$1 million and \$2 million, respectively, representing our share of the investee's net loss in other income (expenses), net within the unaudited condensed consolidated statements of operations.
 The Company evaluates this investment for impairment when factors indicate that a decline in the value of its investment has occurred and the carrying amount of its investment may not be recoverable.
 An impairment loss, based on the excess of the carrying value over the estimated fair value of the investment based on Level 3 inputs, is recognized in earnings when an impairment is deemed to be other than temporary.
-During the three and six months ended June 30, 2023 and 2022, we did not record any impairment loss on this equity investment.
+During the three and nine months ended September 30, 2023 and 2022, we did not record any impairment loss on this equity investment.

 The Company maintains various commercial agreements with Chelsea Investment Holding Company PTE Ltd. and/or its subsidiaries.
-Transactions under these agreements are considered related-party transactions, and were not material during the three and six months ended June 30, 2023 and 2022.
+Transactions under these agreements are considered related-party transactions, and were not material during the three and nine months ended September 30, 2023 and 2022.